odoo/documentation/content/applications/general/email_communication/email_servers.rst

 Set up different dedicated servers for transactional and mass mails
 ===================================================================

-Odoo is subject to a :ref:`daily email limit <email_communication/daily_limit_mail>` to prevent abuse.
-However, if needed, you can use a separate Mail Transfer Agent (MTA) servers for transactional e-mails and mass mailings.
+If needed, you can use a separate Mail Transfer Agent (MTA) servers for transactional e-mails and mass mailings.
-Example: use Odoo's own mail server for transactional e-mails, and Sendgrid, Amazon SES, or Mailgun for mass mailings.
-Another alternative is to use Postmark for transactional e-mails, and Amazon SES or Sendgrid for mass mailings.
+Example: use Postmark for transactional e-mails, and Amazon SES or Sendgrid for mass mailings.

 .. note::